Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 Morning Stretch & Stroll: 55+ Walking Club

 Start your Monday mornings with fresh air, movement and good company!
-Developed in partnership with Club Prior, Morning Stretch and Stroll is a casual, quick walking club for adults ages 55+ looking to boost their health by walking outdoors on a peaceful paved path at a distance of a little over a mile.
-Halfway through, we stop to focus on activities to enhance balance and agility.
+Developed in partnership with Club Prior, Morning Stretch and Stroll is a casual, quick walking club for adults ages 55+ looking to boost their health by walking outdoors on a peaceful paved path at a distance of a little over a mile with a stretching break incorporated at the midpoint.
 These 45-minute guided walking sessions will help you maintain your mobility and cardiovascular health.
-Nordic walking poles are available upon request.
-Free
+Nordic walking poles available upon request.
+This free program is in partnership with Scott County.
+Free.

 Morning Stretch & Stroll: 55+ Walking Club